izuru775/bootcamp2021-server/README.md

 # Bootcamp Backend Server
 ## Soid
-This is a backend server for the twitter like app
+This is a backend server for the twitter like app(10/11/2021)

 # Express-Boilerplate
 This is a very simple Node Express application that serves as a web server.
 This application attempts to demonstrate the building of a very simple express app as well as the creation of a few api's to effect data changes.